What did you say YES to?

 - Listen for the weird thoughts because they’re often the real ones.

-- Stay with discomfort and get more skilful and love yourself through it.
+- Stay with discomfort and get more skillful and love yourself through it.

 Sometimes we need a hand to get ourselves out of the mind muddle, that’s why I run workshops to equip people with a few powerful and practical tips and tools they can apply to better understand themselves.
 Do you want a few tools in your life toolkit?
 Need a hand to get out of your own way and learn a few skills to lean on in tough times?